Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Results and Discussion

-As shown in Figure~\ref{contour} (left), the intensity distribution of the F-corona exhibits a flattened, elliptical morphology aligned with the ecliptic plane.
-To quantify the degree of oblateness, we use the commonly adopted flattening index $f$, defined as
+The intensity distribution of the F-corona exhibits a flattened, elliptical morphology aligned with the ecliptic plane (Figure~\ref{contour} [left]).
+To quantify the degree of oblateness, we used the commonly adopted flattening index $f$ \citep{Koutchmy1985, Stenborg2018}:

-where $R_{\rm eq}$ and $R_{\rm pol}$ denote the lengths of the semimajor and semiminor axes, respectively.
-From the intensity contours shown in Figure~\ref{contour} (left), the flattening indices are measured to be 0.52, 0.55, and 0.59 for the Red, Green, and Blue channels, respectively.
-In addition, while the east--west intensity distribution is nearly symmetric, the north--south distribution shows a noticeable asymmetry, with the northern side being brighter than the southern side.
+where $R_{\rm eq}$ and $R_{\rm pol}$ are the lengths of the semimajor and semiminor axes, respectively.
+The flattening indices were measured to be 0.52, 0.54, and 0.56 from the intensity contours of the red, green, and blue channels, respectively.
+In addition, there is a noticeable asymmetry in the intensity distribution; i.e., the northern and western sides are slightly brighter than the southern and eastern sides.

-Figure~\ref{fig:profile} presents the radial intensity profiles of the F-corona in each color channel, measured along the ecliptic longitude and latitude directions from the solar position.
-The spatial distribution is broadly similar across the three RGB channels, although the structure in the Blue channel appears slightly more extended than those in the Red and Green channels.
-To quantify these trends, the radial profiles were fitted with power laws as functions of solar elongation for each color and direction.
-The resulting power-law exponents are summarized in Table~\ref{tab:exponents}.
-As the effective wavelength shifts toward the blue, the radial slopes become systematically shallower, corresponding to a decrease in the absolute value of the exponent.
-Furthermore, except for the north--south direction in the B channel, the western and northern profiles exhibit steeper gradients than the eastern and southern profiles, respectively.
+Figure~\ref{fig:profile} presents the radial intensity profiles of the F-corona in each color channel, which was measured along the ecliptic longitude (east--west) and latitude (north--south) directions from the solar position.
+For the profile along ecliptic longitude, we computed the mean and standard deviation of pixel values within a $1^\circ$-wide longitude bin and $\pm 0.5^\circ$ ecliptic latitude at each elongation.
+These bins were then stepped outward from the solar position in $1^\circ$ increments.
+The profile along the ecliptic latitude was constructed analogously.
+The error bars represent the standard deviation of pixel values within each spatial bin and reflect the statistical scattering of the diffuse emission; systematic uncertainties related to the spectral response of the camera were not included, but such effects would have a minimal impact on the relative profile shapes discussed here.